Bjornej/bjornej.github.com/_posts/2014-07-16-extracting-a-list-of-grunt-and-gulp-tasks.md

   - edge
 ---

-I use a lot grunt and gulp when working so, to improve my workflow with Visual Studio, I created the GruntLauncher extension which can parse a *gulpfile* or *gruntfile* and extract the contained tasks.
+I use a lot grunt and gulp when working so, to improve my workflow with Visual Studio, I created the GruntLauncher extension which can parse a *gulpfile* or *gruntfile* and extract the contained tasks allowing you to execute them from inside VS.

 To be able to do this I didn't have many options so I used an hack: **executing** the file in a javascript engine and reading the option object to identify the tasks.